 Our job is to perceive the connection between structure and function in each instance ourselves and then provide experiences and prompts for discourse that lead students to understand these phenomena in terms of structure and function.

-For more on this topic, tune in to Marjorie Frank and Bernadine Okoro’s webinar, Crosscutting Concepts…Across the Ages, on Wednesday, May 16, 2018 at 7 p.m.
+Marjorie Frank and Bernadine Okoro’s hosted a webinar, Crosscutting Concepts…Across the Ages, on Wednesday, May 16, 2018 at 7 p.m.
 Eastern Time.
-Register here to attend.
+Watch the recording here.

 *Next Generation Science Standards and logo are registered trademarks of Achieve.
 Neither Achieve nor the lead states and partners that developed the Next Generation Science Standards was involved in the production of, and does not endorse, this product.